The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Arrival Station: Both Eurolines buses and Flixbus buses from Pairs to Brussels arrive at Gare du Nord, which is 1 mile or a 20-minute walk from Brussels' famous Grand Place.
 Ouibus buses arrive at Gare du Midi, which is also a 20-minute walk from Grand Place.

-The above information was last checked on 09/06/2021.
-Remember to check the latest COVID-19 travel safety regulations for your coach to Brussels from Paris closer to your date of departure here.
+The information above was last checked on 19/09/2021.
+Remember to review the latest COVID-19 travel safety regulations for your coach from Paris to Brussels as this information can change.

-The restriction level for your return coach to Paris, France from Brussels is: Partially open.
+The current restriction level for your return trip by coach from Brussels to Paris is: Partially open

 The government of France has imposed these measures to reduce the spread of COVID-19:

-There are a few coach stations in Paris to start your route from including Paris, Quai de Bercy (Parking Saemes Bercy Autocars), Paris, Pl.
+When taking a coach from Paris, you have a couple of coach stations you can depart from including Paris, Quai de Bercy (Bercy Seine), Paris, Pl.
 Du Panthéon and Paris, Paris (Bercy Seine).
-In Brussels you have a few coach station options to choose from for your arrival including Brussels, Brussels South (Gare du Midi), Brussels, Boulevard Pachéco (Congrès) and Brussels, Gare Du Midi.
+When you arrive in Brussels, your coach can arrive in coach stations including Brussels, Brussels South (Gare du Midi), Brussels, Boulevard Pachéco (Congrès) and Brussels, Gare Du Midi.

-Omio customers travelling this route depart most frequently from Paris Gare de Lyon and arrive in Brussels, Brussels South (Gare du Midi).
+Omio customers travelling this route book their coaches from Paris Gare de Lyon to Brussels, Brussels South (Gare du Midi).

 Here are some other resources that might have the information you need